NVIDIA-Genomics-Research/clara-parabricks.github.io/development.md

 ### Merging an MR

 Before merging an MR, please ensure that all open discussions are resolved and tests pass.
 Then merge the pull request using the GitHub UI.

+## CI Testing

+Clara Omics CI testing makes use of the GPU-aware testing framework called [gpuCI](https://docs.rapids.ai/gpuci) developed by RAPIDS.

+Each PR into one of the protected branches (`dev-vX.Y.Z` or `master`) will trigger automatic tests.
+Tests can also be run locally using the instructions under the `Testing` section of the relevant repository.
+If you are a first time contributor (thank you!) and are unable to run tests, please ping one of the admins of the repo to ask for help.

 ## Release Methodology